• Skip to main content

 Notes

-Make sure your oven is fully preheated to the right temperature before baking.
-This ensures the rolls bake evenly and develop a nice golden crust.
+• Preheat fully: Make sure the oven is hot before baking so the rolls cook evenly and develop a golden crust.

 Nutrition